 - And most importantly, what’s our withdrawal strategy?

 This is it for part one of our series.
 Wifey is getting some caviar sandwiches ready while we’re on vacation, enjoying the nice Florida weather.
 It’s how we do it in this Russian-Latino household.
-Caviar is a must. 🙂
+Caviar is a must during the good times. 🙂